Muhammad-wasay/wasay/README.md

 # wasay
-This is my First Git Repository
+This is my First Git Repository.
+Author--Muhammad Wasay Rafiq